Amy13139/wip-eaw-docs/source/basegame/xml/HardPoint.rst

 About
 =====
 Stores the individual parts of larger units.
-May or may not be targetable/destroyable.
+May or may not be targetable and destroyable.
 Most weapons in space are fired from hardpoints, with the notable exception of fighters and other small craft.

 Structure